harrymkt/hguinav/demo/content/docs/partials/general.md

 - head.html: Main head meta immediately following the head tag.
 Note: title is only used by title block, which allows you to customize the title from within any section / page.
 - header.html: Header, such as navigation.
 - listpost.html: Use to list pages in pagination.
 Add the partial pagination.html after this partial to add pagination buttons.
+- nav.html: Use to add navigation.
+This is made to be easy as possible to overwrite since Hugo's templating is restricted.